AditiMishra22/Chat_With_Document/Chat_With_Document-demo/README.md

 - Add async background processing for uploads and indexing.
 - Add per-document provenance in responses (link answers to document name + page number).

----

-If you'd like, I can also add a sample test PDF, or wire up persistent storage for FAISS so indexes survive restarts — tell me which next and I’ll implement it.

-Enjoy! ✅